Do you know that ancient Egyptians used basil to embalm the mummies? This helped people preserve the dead bodies from decaying for many years.

 1. Contains Antibacterial and Anti-Inflammatory Properties

-Bacteria can enter our bodies through an opening of our skins, surgical wounds, or airways, which can spread infections.
+Bacteria can enter our bodies through an opening of our skin, surgical wounds, or airways, which can spread infections.

-Essential oils in the basil such as eugenol, linalool, and citronellol, can also help prevent inflammatory disorders such as arthritis, heart disease, and gastrointestinal problems.
+Essential oils in Basil, such as eugenol, linalool, and citronellol, can also help prevent inflammatory disorders such as arthritis, heart disease, and gastrointestinal problems.

 2. It may Prevent Cancer